MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/hide-an-instance-of-sql-server-database-engine.md

   For more information, see [Configure a Server to Listen on a Specific TCP Port &#40;SQL Server Configuration Manager&#41;](../../database-engine/configure-windows/configure-a-server-to-listen-on-a-specific-tcp-port.md).

 ### Clustering
- If you hide a clustered named instance, cluster service may not be able to connect to [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
+ If you hide a clustered named instance or Alwayson Instance, cluster service may not be able to connect to [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
 This will cause the cluster instance's **IsAlive** check to fail and [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] will go offline.

  We recommend that you create an alias in all the nodes of the clustered instance to reflect the static port that you configured for the instance.
+For Eg. on a two node Always on AG, On node one, create an alias called nodetwo\instancename.
+On node two, create an alias called nodeone\instance name.
+You might not be able to failover if Alias are not added.

  For more information, see [Create or Delete a Server Alias for Use by a Client &#40;SQL Server Configuration Manager&#41;](../../database-engine/configure-windows/create-or-delete-a-server-alias-for-use-by-a-client.md).

  If you hide a clustered named instance, cluster service may not be able to connect to [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] if the **LastConnect** registry key (**HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSSQLServer\Client\SNI11.0\LastConnect**) has a different port than the port that [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] is listening on.
 If the cluster service is unable to make a connection to the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], you might see an error similar to the following: